-Coaching Tip: Be sure to that you lower until your elbows are bent at a 90-degree angle before pressing back up to the starting position.
+Coaching tip: Be sure that you lower until your elbows are bent at a 90° angle before pressing back up to the starting position.

-Once you hit the 30 seconds mark of this exercise there's no doubt you'll be screaming for the oxygen tank.
-This 60-second test will blast your quadriceps, hamstrings, glutes, calves, lower back and abdominals.
+Once you hit the 30-second mark of this exercise there's no doubt you'll be screaming for the oxygen tank.
+This 60-second test will blast your quadriceps, hamstrings, glutes, calves, lower back, and abdominals.
 And that's not all, this protocol will be extremely taxing on your cardiovascular system, which is sure to leave you exhausted for your final test.

-Coaching Tip: Don't jumping for height.
+Coaching tip: Don't jump for height.
 As much as you might want to impress the people in your gym with your jumping ability, the greater distance that you create between your feet and the floor will decrease the total amount of repetitions.
-Perform this test adjacent to the pull up bar to help you control the height on each of your jumps.
+Perform this test adjacent to the pullup bar to help you control the height on each of your jumps.

-Coaching Tip: During your 60-second rest after jump squats, stretch your fingers in a concentric and eccentric fashion to warm up and loosen in your forearms for this minute long hanging and swinging battle.
+Coaching tip: During your 60-second rest after jump squats, stretch your fingers in a concentric and eccentric fashion to warm up and loosen your forearms for this minute-long hanging and swinging battle.